awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-hardware.md

 |  Reset  |  Momentary switch  |
 |  Status and network LEDs  |  Programmable 3\-color RGB LED  |

-Bluetooth and SD card storage are present on the appliance but are not usable\.
+Wi\-Fi, Bluetooth and SD card storage are present on the appliance but are not usable\.

-The AWS Panorama Appliance Developer Kit includes two screws for mounting on a server rack\.
+The AWS Panorama Appliance includes two screws for mounting on a server rack\.
 You can mount two appliances side\-by\-side on a 19\-inch rack\.